epikweb/pg-journal/README.md

 Pull requests are welcome 😃 Tests/linting rules should pass to be merged into mainline.

+- Bootstrap dev dependencies in root - `npx lerna bootstrap`
-- Bootstrap infrastructure, databases and schemas - `yarn test:bootstrap`
+- Bootstrap infrastructure, databases and schemas in a package - `yarn test:setup`
-- Run tests across all packages - `npx lerna test`
+- Run test - `yarn test`

 #### Test suites